 - What happens after the treatment?

-This guide for patients has been prepared in collaboration with Reliable Cancer Therapies (RCT) as a service to patients, to help patients and their relatives better understand the nature of Stomach Cancer and appreciate the best treatment choices available according to the subtype of Stomach Cancer.
+This guide for patients has been prepared in collaboration with Anticancer Fund as a service to patients, to help patients and their relatives better understand the nature of Stomach Cancer and appreciate the best treatment choices available according to the subtype of Stomach Cancer.
 ESMO recommends that patients ask their doctors about what tests or types of treatments are needed for their type and stage of disease.

 Patient Guides for Stomach Cancer were published in 2011.